OMENSAH/guest-writer/articles/2018-04-18-working-with-angular-material-to-create-beautiful-apps.markdown

 })
 export class AppModule { }
 ```
-We can now work with this imported module in our app.
-Let's work with that in our AppComponent where will be creating our Navigation bar.
+We can now work with this imported modules in our app.
 ### Working with Angular Material Components
+We will first create a navigation bar in Let's work with that in our AppComponent.
+In `src/app/app.component.html` file, replace everything with the code below;
 ```html
 <mat-sidenav-container>
   <mat-sidenav  #sidenav role="navigation">